 Choose your clothes carefully

 One of the reasons you can get bored with your wardrobe is that you don’t take the time to think about your purchases.
-Everything is available so easily and at such a relatively low price that the act of buying is totally devoid of thought.
+Everything is available so easily and at such a low price that the act of buying is totally devoid of thought.

 If you buy on the spur of the moment, without looking for quality and/or a perfect fit, you’ll get bored even faster than if you were buying clothes you really liked.